-The unique patent-pending MariGen Omega3 fish-skin transplantation technology from Kerecis uses complete fish skin for tissue regeneration by transplantation.
-Applications include reconstructing the skin in chronic wounds, hernia repair and dura reconstruction.
+The unique patent-pending MariGen Omega3 fish-skin acellular dermal matrix transplantation technology from Kerecis uses complete acellular fish skin for tissue regeneration by transplantation.
+Applications include reconstructing the skin in chronic wounds, for hernia repair, breast reconstruction and dura reconstruction.
 Other tissue-transplant products are based on tissues of human and porcine origin.
 MariGen Omega3 is uniquely fish-skin-based, and offers improved economics and clinical performance, as well as reduced disease transfer risk and no cultural constraints on usage.

 We have demonstrated proficiency in creating lipid-containing tissue matrices from fish skin, and shown that our material is safe, non-toxic and structurally sound.
 When the MariGen Omega3 fish skin is inserted into or onto damaged human tissue, the fish skin is vascularized and populated by the patient's own cells, and ultimately converted into living tissue.

 Our product development strategy is to develop medical device applications with a predicted high return on investment and a low-to-medium cost of development.
 We focus exclusively on tissue regeneration and maintenance utilizing our core Omega3 fish-skin technology.

 We have filed multiple patents protecting our core technology and have several more applications in process.
 Patent have been issued in several territories, including the US, and remain pending in other.
 Kerecis is committed to building a substantial patent portfolio protecting the company´s intellectual property so that revenue from manufacturing and licensing activities can be maximized over the invention's lifetime.